chinamike65/hugo-tuolesi/content/book2/book2en.md

 When Nengren marches, his feet are like wonderful lotuses, printing and painting this ground, how can the lotus garden be beautiful? "

-2. Buddha's speech merits
+2. Qualities of Buddha's Speech

-There are sixty-four virtues of the Buddha's speech.
-When the Buddha taught the scriptures, different people asked different questions, and the Buddha could answer all the questions with just one "ah" character.
+There are sixty-four Qualities of the Buddha's speech.
+When the Buddha taught the scriptures, different people asked different questions, and the Buddha could answer all the questions with just one "ah".

 He never tires of listening to the Dharma taught by the Buddha, and every time he listens to it, he gains incredible results.

 People in different countries speak different languages, and one word "ah" can be translated into various languages.

-As it is said in "Puxian Xingxiangpin": "Heavenly Dragon Yaksha Kupanta, even human beings and non-human beings, all the speeches of all living beings can be spoken with various sounds.
+As it is said in "Samantabhadra's Wishes":

+"Heavenly Dragon Yaksha Kupanta, even human beings and non-human beings, all the speeches of all living beings can be spoken with various sounds."

-"And it is said in the tantra: "Although there is one voice, there are many appearances. "
+And it is said in the tantra:

+"Although there is one voice, there are many appearances. "

-Master Tsongkhapa said: "All sentient beings in all the worlds ask all doubts at one time, do everything in front of each one, and appear solemn in body and speech at the same time, even though they are engaged in work and rest.
+Master Tsongkhapa said:

+"All sentient beings in all the worlds ask all doubts at one time, do everything in front of each one, and appear solemn in body and speech at the same time, even though they are engaged in work and rest.

 It means that disciples who continue to study Buddhism day and night and listen to the sutras are very happy.
-Every time, they can solve the doubts in their hearts, and there are more and more ways to cut off their troubles.
+At all times, they can solve the doubts in their hearts, and there are more and more ways to cut off their troubles.

-When the Buddha preached the scriptures, the Buddha's voice could be heard clearly no matter in the front row or the back row.
+In general, no matter how many beings simultaneously ask different questions to a Buddha, each in his or her own language, a Buddha can answer them all instantly and perfectly with one pronouncement.
+Each being will hear Buddha’s pronouncement in his or her language and with equal volume, no matter how close or far each is standing.

 In the past, Rinpoche Xingsa went to Kham to initiate Kalachakra.
 A deaf-mute person also participated.
 Suddenly, the deaf-mute person could hear the voice of Master's sermons, and he could also speak.
 He was very happy.